sabbirba/rebuild/README.md

 # About the apps

 This project produces apk patched builds for a set of popular Android apps.
-It downloads official APKs from the configured sources and applies binary patches to enable or disable features, backport device-specific flags, or remove undesired behavior.
+It downloads latest version of official APKs from the configured sources and applies binary patches to enable or disable features, backport device-specific flags, or remove undesired behavior.
 The repository does not redistribute app source code — it modifies released APKs.

 Supported apps (brief):
 - YouTube — official Google YouTube app; Default patches enabled for apk builds.